hzFishy/UnrealNotes/content/Unreal Engine/Networking/EOS.md

 >
 > **Fix:**
 > - Make a custom module
-> - Add it to your project target file
+> - Add this custom module to your project target file
-> - Add it to your `.uproject`  module dependency list with `PostSplashScreen` LoadingPhase
+> - Add the custom module to your `.uproject`  module dependency list with `PostSplashScreen` LoadingPhase